chrippa/ds4drv/README.rst

-The Linux bluetooth driver bluez is currently not compatible with the DS4 controller. ds4drv is just a quick hack to let me play games with this awesome controller until it's supported properly in bluez.
+The Linux bluetooth driver bluez is currently not compatible with the DS4 controller. ds4drv is just a quick hack to let me play games with this awesome controller until it's supported properly in bluez. :-)

 Features
 --------

 - Emulate the Xbox 360 controller for compability with Steam games
-- Configure the LED color
+- Set the LED color
 - Remind you about low battery by flashing the LED
 - Use the trackpad as a mouse